 In July 2013, the Company sold an aggregate of \$100.0 million principal amount of 4.25% Convertible Senior Notes due 2018 (the "2018 Notes").
 The 2018 Notes are senior unsecured obligations of the Company paying interest semi-annually in arrears on August 1 and February 1 of each year at a rate of 4.25% per annum and will mature on August 1, 2018.
 The initial conversion rate for the 2018 Notes is 114.3674 shares of JAKKS common stock per \$1,000 principal amount of notes, equivalent to an initial conversion price of approximately \$8.74 per share of common stock, subject to adjustment in certain events.
 Upon conversion, the 2018 Notes will be settled in shares of the Company's common stock.
 Holders of the 2018 Notes may require that the Company repurchase for cash all or some of their notes upon the occurrence of a fundamental change (as defined in the 2018 Notes).
-The Company used \$61.0 million of the approximately \$96.0 million in net proceeds from the offering to repurchase at par \$61.0 million principal amount of the 2014 Notes.
-The remainder of the net proceeds has been, and will be, used for general corporate purposes.
+The Company used \$61.0 million of the approximate \$96.0 million in net proceeds from the offering to repurchase at par \$61.0 million principal amount of the net proceeds has been used for general corporate purposes.
+In April 2016, the Company repurchased and retired approximately \$0.6 million principal amount of the 2018 Notes.

 In June 2014, the Company sold an aggregate of \$115.0 million principal amount of 4.875% Convertible Senior Notes due 2020 (the "2020 Notes").
 The 2020 Notes are senior unsecured obligations of the Company paying interest semi-annually in arrears on June 1 and December 1 of each year at a rate of 4.875% per annum and will mature on June 1, 2020.
 The initial conversion rate for the 2020 Notes is 103.7613 shares of our common stock per \$1,000 principal amount of notes, equivalent to an initial conversion price of approximately \$9.64 per share of common stock, subject to adjustment in certain events.
 Upon conversion, the 2020 Notes will be settled in shares of the Company's common stock.
 Holders of the 2020 Notes may require that the Company repurchase for cash all or some of their notes upon the occurrence of a fundamental change (as defined in the 2020 Notes).
-The Company received net proceeds of approximately \$110.4 million from the offering of which \$24.0 million was used to repurchase 3.1 million shares of the Company's common stock under a prepaid forward purchase contract and \$39.0 million was used to redeem the remaining outstanding principal amount of the 2014 Notes at maturity.
-The remainder of the net proceeds will be used for general corporate purposes.
+The Company received net proceeds of approximately \$110.4 million from the offering of which \$24.0 million was used to repurchase 3.1 million shares of the Company's common stock under a prepaid forward purchase contract and \$39.0 million was used to redeem the remaining outstanding principal amount of then outstanding convertible senior notes at maturity in November 2014.
+The remainder of the net proceeds has been used for general corporate purposes.
+In January 2016, the Company repurchased and retired \$2.0 million principal amount of the 2020 Notes.